 Says Abhijit Trivedi, a successful entrepreneur from Lucknow.
 He adds,

-Well said Abhijit.
-Many of us will disagree with the comparison though.
-But he is correct at several points.
+Well said, Abhijit.
+Many of us will disagree with the comparison, though.
+But you are correct on several points.

-When I asked to Satyam Rao, he tightened the definition of a success in blogging.
+When I asked to Satyam Rao, he tightened the definition of success in blogging.
 He added,

 “Online stuffs do not make sense, if they are making real money!
 I am not saying that they should donate regularly, but even small donations like 1% of their earning, will be great.
 If they have wide readership, campaigns can be started to make some great charity values.”

 Bishal defines a successful blogger as One who could inspire, one who could help in one need and one who could lay an impact.
 Poetic words!